Closed-loop transfer function

 In control theory, a closed-loop transfer function is a mathematical function describing the net result of the effects of a feedback control loop on the input signal to the plant under control.

 Overview

 The closed-loop transfer function is measured at the output.
 The output signal can be calculated from the closed-loop transfer function and the input signal.
 Signals may be waveforms, images, or other types of data streams.

-An example of a closed-loop transfer function is shown below:
+An example of a closed-loop block diagram, from which a transfer function may be computed, is shown below:

 The summing node and the G(s) and H(s) blocks can all be combined into one block, which would have the following transfer function: